jeka-dev/jeka/README.md

 * Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component
 * You can master build complexity the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
 * Using fluent style internal DSL, syntax is much more concise and explicit than an XML description
-* It's easier to dig into the build engine to investigate on behavior as builds are in essence, only API calls
+* It's easier to dig into the build engine to investigate on behavior as builds are in essence, only direct method invocations

 Additionally the following features were missing from mainstream existing tools :
 * Run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file